krisgoks/markdowns/codebuilder/codebuilderintro.md

 Our tool supports the asterisk (\*) wildcard, it can be used to search for strings that are a subset of a bigger text.
 For example:
  - Searching medical codes descriptions with `*Type 1 diabetes` yields all the codes where the descriptions **ends with** the term 'Type 1 diabetes'
  - Similarly searching medical codes descriptions with `Type 1 diabetes*` yields all the codes where the descriptions **starts with** the term 'Type 1 diabetes'
- - Alternatively, we can use the asterisk operator as follows `*Type 1 diabetes*` to search for all medical codes who's descriptions **contains** the term 'Type 1 diabetes'
+ - Alternatively, you can just type `Type 1 diabetes` or you can use the asterisk operator as follows `*Type 1 diabetes*` to search for all medical codes who's description **contains** the term 'Type 1 diabetes'